Can short-term volunteering have an impact?

-If you’re motivated to make a difference and committed to choosing a sustainable volunteer program, you can direct your efforts into short-term projects that will really make an impact.
+If you’re motivated to make an impact and are committed to choosing a sustainable volunteer program, there are lots of opportunities to get involved in short-term projects that will build on global goals in a big way.

-Even in a short time, volunteers can be inspired to become more active and engaged global citizens, gain a better understanding of international development, and broaden their understanding of different cultures.
+And even in a short time, volunteers can gain the benefits of volunteering abroad – like being inspired to become more active and engaged global citizens, gaining a better understanding of international development, and broadening their understanding of different cultures.

 Why you should volunteer